CodeWithLuwam/July-30-ServiceNow-Service-Catalog/README.md

 ### ❓ Add Variables (Questions)
 Purpose: Gather user preferences for configuration. <br> ![](https://github.com/CodeWithLuwam/July-30-ServiceNow-Service-Catalog/blob/main/Images/Catalog%20Builder%20Questions.png?raw=true)

+*Right now, we have standard employee questions that are defaulting when we create this item.
+We don't have a question we can utilize for iPhones we'll manually add each of our questions.* <br>
 **Add Storage Question**
 - Click **Insert New Question**
 - **Type:** `Choice`